tatpj/CSL_Object_Keypoint_Detection_Comparison/README.md

 This repository contains the source code and dataset related to our paper:

 **"Comparative Study of Object Detection and Keypoint Detection for Static Chinese Sign Language Recognition"**
-📄 Presented at [Your Conference Name]
+📄 Presented at ICEICT 2025

 ## 📦 Contents